- Read your assignment

 Limiters help you narrow your search in a database.
 Check or uncheck these options to see only those sources you want or need.

 - peer reviewed: This will give you only scholarly articles

 - date range: See articles from before, after, or during certain years

-- full-text: A favorite!
-This makes sure that gives you the whole article
+- full-text: This makes sure that gives you the whole article

 - related terms: Add terms to focus your search